 - Sign in to the Zoom web portal and click Webinars.
 Find the webinar, and click Start.

-- In the Zoom client, click on the Meetings tab.
+- In the Zoom desktop client, click on the Meetings tab.
 Find the webinar, and click Start.

 - If you have added this to your calendar, click on the link displayed on your calendar reminder.
 Make sure that you are logged into your Zoom account before clicking the link.